rpsubc8/ESP32TinyMCUMEesp81/readmeEnglish.md

 <br><br>
 <h1>Tool p2h</h1>
-He creado una herramienta muy básica, para convertir los archivos .p en .h en modo lista para ser procesados por el emulador.
+I have created a very basic tool, to convert .p files to .h in ready mode to be processed by the emulator.
 We only have to put the .p files in the folder <b>input\pfile</b> and run the file
  <b>p2h.exe</b> file, so that an output will be generated in the <b>dataFlash</b> directory.
  For testing purposes, a file has been left in the <b>pfile</b> directory. a new customized list.
 It is also recommended to delete the files in the <b>MECUMEesp81\dataFlash\pfile</b> directory to have a clean project.<br><br>